rakxsit/dunan/README.md

 # dunan
-Analysis of initial geminates from Dunan, an endangered Ryukyuan language.
+Analysis identifying the acoustic correlates of initial geminates from Dunan, an endangered Ryukyuan language.

 ## data
 Dataframes for Dunan